Mosby's Confederacy Tours

 Mosby and his men recorded countless stories of daring and escape, of honor and courage and pride.
 Numbering fewer than two thousand men, they kept Federal forces many times their number in check, wary and worried that at any minute they would be captured by the “Gray Ghost.”
 Mosby chose to disband his unit rather than surrender on April 21, 1865.
 He and his family lived near Warrenton, where John worked as an attorney.
 After repeated run-ins with occupation forces, Pauline Mosby was able to obtain a pardon for her husband personally written by General-of-the-Army Ulysses S. Grant.

 Despite his wartime deeds, Mosby was very much in favor of reconciliation following the war.
-He became a Republican and stumped for Ulysses S. Grant in the presidential elections of 1868 and 1872.
-Because of the feelings toward Grant in the South following the war, Mosby suffered the loss of much of his law practice, and was even shot at as he stepped from a train in Warrenton in 1877.
+He became a Republican and stumped for Ulysses S. Grant in the presidential election of 1872.
+Because of the feelings toward Grant in the South following the war, Mosby suffered the loss of much of his law practice, and was even shot at as he stepped from a train one night in the fall of 1877.
 His wife, Pauline, as well as a son, had died in 1876, and living in the Warrenton area became too dangerous.
 Through Grant’s intercession with President Rutherford B. Hayes, Mosby was appointed U.S. Consul to Hong Kong, a position he held for seven years, 1878-85.
 His children stayed with relatives during those years.

 Upon his return to the U.S., Mosby accepted a job with the Southern Pacific Railway, working out of an office in San Francisco, California.
 During these years, Mosby met a boy of about 10 years named George S. Patton, Jr., and the old veteran shared some of the secrets of guerrilla warfare with the boy who would one day lead the 3rd U.S. Army into combat in Europe during World War II.

 Mosby held other jobs in his later years, especially with the Department of the Interior, where he caused many problems for cattle barons who used federal land to graze their cattle.
-He was so effective that he was eventually moved to Alabama to police federal land there.
+Mr. Mosby served as an assistant attorney with the Justice Department from 1904-10, when he retired at age 76.

 Mosby was one of the very first Assistant Attorneys General under the Department of Justice.